manticore-projects/kanzi-testing-scripts/README.md

 This example shows that in some cases kanzi is very sensitive to block size -- bigger is not always better -- but that with careful tuning it may beat even (untuned) zpaq considerably on size even though being approximately a factor 10 faster than zpaq with these options.

+## More test results

+More test results and more detailed descriptions of the test files can be found in the [wiki](https://github.com/udickow/kanzi-testing-scripts/wiki).